Strength Training to Managing Parkinson's Disease

 How can exercise help?

-Exercise intervention is most effective as early after diagnosis as possible.
+Physical exercise and strength training intervention is most effective as early after diagnosis as possible.
 Those diagnosed with Parkinson's disease benefit from general exercise in the same way a healthy population does - reducing risk of cardiovascular disease, maintaining muscle and bone health, improving mental health and well-being along with many other benefits.
-But specific exercise programs designed by an Exercise Physiologist for those with Parkinson's disease can directly address their specific symptoms, improving coordination, gait, balance and decrease stiffness, while also improving memory, mood, and sleep.
+But specific exercise programs designed by an Exercise Physiologist for those with Parkinson's disease can directly address their specific symptoms, improving coordination and balance, gait, balance and decrease stiffness, while also improving memory, mood, and sleep.

 The 11th of April is World Parkinson’s Day, which is a global campaign aimed at raising awareness of Parkinson’s disease.
 If you or someone you know has been diagnosed with Parkinson's disease, visit your Exercise Physiologist at Kieser today for a tailored exercise program.